arhanashik/LinkPreview/README.md

     }
 }).parse()
 ```
-2. If you want to customize the data shown in the built in view, change the **metaData** and update LinkPreview:
+2. If you want to customize the data shown in the built in view, change the **linkData** or create your own LinkData model and update LinkPreview:
 ```
-linkPreview.loadFromMetaData(your-MetaData-here)
+linkPreview.loadFromLinkData(your-LinkData-here)
 ```

 ## Others